How to Negotiate with Contractors: 4 Things to Always Ask

 Your bathroom reno Pinterest boards have you crying tears of excitement.
 But estimates from your contractor have you crying tears of agony (RIP, hard-earned savings).
 Good news: Those estimates are rarely the final word.
-We checked in with Cheryl Reed, external communications director for Angie’s List, for some smart practices when it comes to reno negotiations.
-Here, four things you should always ask about.
+We checked in with Cheryl Reed, external communications director for Angie’s List, for her advice on how to negotiate with contractors.
+Here, four things you should always ask about when hiring your contractors.

 Most contractors offer to buy the supplies needed for a project and include that cost in their estimate—or bill you for them later.
 Additionally, contractors typically get their materials from one single supplier, meaning they’re not necessarily shopping around for the best price.
 To save yourself a few bucks, get scrappy and offer to search and buy your lumber, tiles and flooring on your own.
 (Just be sure to triple-check the quantities needed.)